The Affordable Care Act (ACA) is a law that helps patients in many ways. Some of the benefits include:

 To enroll, go to the Marketplace application web page, create a personal account, fill out the application form, and you will be presented with various plans that meet your needs.

 If you have health insurance through your employer, you can choose to keep your insurance or shop for a different plan in your state Marketplace.
 However, it is important to remember that your employer most likely pays part of your health insurance premiums, and if you decide to cancel your job-based health insurance, your employer is not required to help pay your premiums for a new plan that you pick through the Marketplaces.

 If you don’t have health insurance, and you choose not to select a plan through the Marketplaces, you will be responsible for all your medical costs, including office visits, immunizations, prescription medicines, and major medical services such as surgery and hospitalization.
-Also, starting in 2014, you will have to pay a fee for not having health insurance.

 Written by familydoctor.org editorial staff